-Over a hundred temples and shrines, sandy beaches and numerous other historical monuments are what make Kamakura such an attractive Japan tourist place.
-The small city is called the Kyoto of Eastern Japan and for good reasons.
+Over a hundred temples and shrines, sandy beaches and numerous other historical monuments make Kamakura such an attractive Japanese tourist place.
+For good reasons, the small city is called “Kyoto in Eastern Japan”.

 When you want to take shelter from the hustle and bustle of Tokyo, there’s no better place than Nikko.
-With natural beauty destinations and UNESCO heritage sites, it’s easy to see why Nikko is among the finest places to go in japan.
+With natural beauty destinations and UNESCO heritage sites, it’s easy to see why Nikko is among the finest places to go in Japan.

-The top choice for visiting must be Tosho-gu Shrine dedicated to Tokugawa Ieyasu, one of the three unifiers in Japan.
+The top choice for visiting must be Tosho-gu Shrine, dedicated to Tokugawa Ieyasu, one of the three unifiers in Japan.
 This lavish mausoleum is a complex of 103 structures with wood carvings and gold leaf decorations.

-You can find one of Japan’s three most beautiful cascades in Nikko, the Kegon falls.
+You can find one of Japan’s three most beautiful cascades in Nikko, the Kegon Falls.
 To fully admire the splendid natural beauty of such a natural phenomenon, you can view it from a free upper deck or a paid lower viewing deck.

 Due to heavy snowfall, the houses are designed this way.
-Furthermore, the attic space is used as a workplace.
-In the Edo and early Showa eras, Japanese people used to employ this space for silk rearing.
+It is also said that they resemble the hands of monks joined together in prayer.
+In the Edo and early Showa eras, Japanese people used the attic space on the roofspace as a workplace, specifically for silk rearing.

 But let’s not forget about the stunning surroundings that envelop these architectural beauties.
 The Sho River, rice paddies and lush greenery are worth discovering, too.

-Southwest of Japan's main island Honshu is Shikoku, an island surrounded by the Seto Inland Sea and the Pacific Ocean.
-Given its location, one can expect the best when travelling to this attraction in japan: good food, beautiful places, and a long fascinating history.
+Southwest of Japan's main island, Honshu, is Shikoku, an island surrounded by the Seto Inland Sea and the Pacific Ocean.
+Given its location, one can expect the best when travelling to this attraction in Japan: good food, beautiful places, and a long, fascinating history.